Lake City Weather Forecast - NewsBreak

 Lake City Weather Forecast

-LAKE CITY, FL(Updated at 8am ET)Here's your weather forecast for the next four days.
+LAKE CITY, MN(Updated at 8am ET)Here's your weather forecast for the next four days.

 Saturday, August 7